santedb/dev-doc/developers/server-plugins/service-definitions/session-storage-provider.md

-Session Storage Provider (ISessionProviderService in SanteDB.Core.Api)
+`ISessionProviderService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service which is responsible for the storage and retrieval of sessions